Jprimero15/X-tra-Telegram/README.md

 # FORK AT YOUR OWN RISK
-# Installing
+# THIS SHIT IS BROKEN

+# How To Install ??

 ### The Easy Way

 [![Deploy To Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)